WICG/shared-storage/README.md

-*   [Fenced frames](https://github.com/shivanigithub/fenced-frame/) (and the associated concept of [opaque URLs](https://github.com/shivanigithub/fenced-frame/blob/master/OpaqueSrc.md)) to render the chosen [web bundle](https://web.dev/web-bundles/) without leaking the choice to the top-level document.
+*   [Fenced frames](https://github.com/shivanigithub/fenced-frame/) (and the associated concept of [opaque URLs](https://github.com/shivanigithub/fenced-frame/blob/master/OpaqueSrc.md)) to render the chosenURL without leaking the choice to the top-level document.
-    *   Fenced frames are additionally dependent on extensions to web bundles that would allow an entire document to be rendered without network access.
 *   Aggregate reporting API to send reports for the private, secure [aggregation service](https://github.com/WICG/conversion-measurement-api/blob/main/SERVICE.md).
 Details and limitations are speculative and will be explored in a separate explainer.